kahowu2030/query-pdf/README.md

 # Document Query System

-This Python script allows users to query information from a given PDF document using the GPT-4 language model.
+This Python script allows users to query information from a given PDF document.
 The system first reads and processes the document, then embeds the text using OpenAI Embeddings, and finally saves the embeddings as a pickle file.
 Users can continuously query the document until they choose to exit.

 ## Features